canonical/ossa/ossa-lite-madison/README.md

 	```
 	./Usage: ossa-lite-madison.sh user@host
 	```

-## Script duration
-ossa-lite-madison should complete is less than 2 minutes

 ## Data is automatically collected data locally
 Your current working directory must be in ossa/ossa-lite-madison, where this file